anna-hope/annas-website/content/blog/starting_rc.md

 ## Hopes

-That I will have a great time, make friends, and grow, professionally and personally.
+That I will have a great time, make friends, gain an amazing community, and grow, professionally and personally.

 ## Fears